mrrfv/discord-webhook-qotd-bot/README.md

     mrrfv/discord-webhook-qotd-bot:latest
 ```

 The command above expects that the progress.txt and questions.json files already exist, and that they are in the current directory.
+Change the value of the `TZ` environment variable for message scheduling to work properly.

 ## License